 Intention

-Intention to form legal relations is a key difference between contracts and MOUs.
-When entering a contract, the parties have an intention to be legally bound by the terms.
+The intention to form legal relations is a key difference between contracts and MOUs.
+When entering a contract, the parties must intend to be legally bound by the terms.

 On the other hand, when signing an MOU, you do not need to intend to be legally bound.
 Instead, your intention can be to clarify the mutual goals of your commercial partnership.

 However, an MOU may be legally binding if it meets all the elements of a binding contract.
-Therefore, if you want to avoid uncertainty and clarify your intentions to enter into a non-legally binding MOU, it is a good idea to include a clause explicitly stating this.
+Therefore, if you want to avoid uncertainty and clarify your intentions to enter into a non-legally binding MOU, including a clause explicitly stating this is a good idea.

 To reduce uncertainty, you can insert a clause into the MOU to stipulate that you do not intend to be legally bound by the terms of the MOU.
-By doing so, it will a party to the MOU cannot enforce the document in court if the other party does not follow what they agreed.
+By doing so, a party to the MOU cannot enforce the document in court if the other party does not follow the terms of the agreement.

 Purpose

 The purpose of contracts is to create legally binding obligations and rights between parties.
-Therefore, courts can enforce contracts and breaches have legal consequences.
+Therefore, courts can enforce contracts.
+Breaching the terms of a contract is likely to have legal consequences.

 Certain and Complete

 A contract has to be a certain and complete agreement, whereas an MOU can still be in the negotiation process.
-For a contract to be enforceable, the parties must have reached an agreement on all key terms.
+The parties must agree on all key terms for a contract to be enforceable.
 On the other hand, parties often use MOUs when they are still negotiating aspects of their agreement.

-For example, a supplier and a manufacturer may write an MOU to initiate a professional partnership, stating how they will work together to achieve mutual goals.
-They do not need to have agreed upon prices and the standard of products yet.
-They may later enter into a supplier contract that states the cost and specifications of the products in question.
+For example, a supplier and a manufacturer may write an MOU to initiate a professional relationship, stating how they will work together to achieve mutual goals.
+However, they do not need to agree upon prices and the standard of products yet.
+Instead, they may later enter into a supplier contract that states the cost and specifications of the products in question.

 Key Takeaways

 It is important to note that MOUs are not always legally binding.
-Therefore, if the relationship is of high risk and a lot is at stake, a contract might be a more appropriate form to record the agreement.
-If you have any questions, contact LegalVision’s contract lawyers on 1300 544 755 or fill out the form on this page.
+Therefore, if the relationship is precarious and much is at stake, a contract might be a more appropriate form to record the agreement.

 We appreciate your feedback – your submission has been successfully received.